delphix/mysqllinux/docs/readme.md

-# Delphix Integration Hubs (dxi)
+# MySQLLinux

-This is the Markdown-based documentation for Hubs (dxi) repo.
+This is the Markdown-based documentation for mysqllinux repository.

 ## Local Testing
 Install dependencies for building documentation and run `pipenv run mkdocs serve`